robertsweetman/module_3/mdbook/src/4_proposal_and_impact_story.md

 While this particular application is based entirely on publically available data the reputational damage for any sort of breach, especially for a consultancy service, is likely to be significant.

-Global Cyberattacks are only increasing in frequency (CheckPoint, 2024) REF: https://blog.checkpoint.com/research/check-point-research-reports-highest-increase-of-global-cyber-attacks-seen-in-last-two-years-a-30-increase-in-q2-2024-global-cyber-attacks/ with reputation being something that would be impacted (CYE Insights, 2024) REF: https://cyesec.com/blog/hidden-costs-cyberattack-impact-reputation
+Global Cyberattacks are only increasing in frequency (CheckPoint, 2024) with reputation being something that would be impacted (CYE Insights, 2024)

 It only takes one decision maker backing off awarding a single contract to make a £5-100 million dent in a companies revenue.
 Reputation has a huge impact on the contract awards process and likelyhood of a positive outcome.